2mer/rjstry/README.md

 the motivation was to create a system to handle mapping between identifiable object instances to new instances (that may be extensions of the original instance)

+Similar to rust match, but with modular building blocks at runtime

 ## Common use cases

 -   Backend sends a list of ids that need to be mapped to react elements